Director of International Relations

 December 1st is the globally designated day to bring awareness to the HIV/AIDS epidemic that plagues the world.
 Each local chapter is encouraged to organize and implement a program on this day to bring awareness to the global HIV/AIDS epidemic.

 The Zafen Project, based in Haiti, is an initiative dedicated to transforming the Haitian economy by creating jobs, expanding already existing small businesses, and empowering citizens by educating them on the economic beneﬁts and legal aspects of entrepreneurship.

-In January 2013, ten (10) NBLSA student members from all over the country will travel to Haiti where they will assist the directors of the Zafen Project with various legal microﬁnance and legal projects.
-Participants will familiarize themselves with the Haitian legal system, and its application to economic development.
+In January 2013, ten (10) NBLSA student members from all over the country traveled to Haiti where they assisted the directors of the Zafen Project with various legal microﬁnance and legal projects.
+Participants familiarized themselves with the Haitian legal system, and its application to economic development.

 2013 Nigeria Service Trip Opportunity

 The Women's Consortium of Nigeria (WOCON) is a grassroots human rights organization located in Lagos, Nigeria.
 The organization is committed to addressing the issues of human trafﬁcking, illegal child labor, women's rights, and civil education in Nigeria.